starksm64/RedHatSummit2015/README.md

 # Hackathon Overview
 In this lab/hackathon we will be going through sensor labs to demonstrate connecting real world sensors to the middleware layer.
-You can try a
+Get your RaspberryPi up and running, and then try the labs referenced at the end of this overview.

 ## Getting Started
 Follow these steps to get your RaspberryPi running:

 * Unpack the RaspberryPi from the box
-* Insert the SDHC card
+* Insert the SDHC card (<span style="color:red">6</span>)
-* Attach the ethernet cable to the hub and RaspberryPi
+* Attach the ethernet cable to the hub and RaspberryPi (<span style="color:red">2</span>)
-* Unpack and plug in the power supply
+* Unpack and plug in the power supply (<span style="color:red">5</span>)

 ![image](./images/Pi2View.jpg)